 Why Do Most Personal Injury Cases Settle?

 3. It avoids a long trial: After an injury, the plaintiff wants to heal, pay their bills, and move on.
-The defendant wants to minimize manpower spent on a personal injury trial.
+The defendant wants to minimize the manpower spent on a personal injury trial.
 Trials can drag on, and appeals will make the process last even longer.
 Agreeing to a settlement wraps up the case, allowing everyone to move on.

 What Else Should I Be Aware Of In Personal Injury Cases?